dogestry/dogestry/Readme.md

 ## prerequisites

-* lz4 - https://code.google.com/p/lz4/ compiled and on the path
+* [lz4][lz4] -  compiled and on the path
 * go 1.2
 * docker

 Currently, the user running dogestry needs permissions to access the docker socket.
-[See here for more info][https://docs.docker.io/en/latest/use/basics/#sudo-and-the-docker-group]
+[See here for more info][docker-sudo]

 Currently the docker socket's location isn't configurable.